paulrosen/abcjs/docs/developers/basic-architecture.md

 ```bash
 ./docker-start.sh
 ```
-That will get you a linux command like to run npm.
+That will create a linux virtual machine and give you a command line to run npm.

 ## Building locally